MahmoudFawzyAOE2/Sutra_ShoppingWebsite_WebAutomation/Readme.md

 6. Reload the project to ensure that the dependencies are downloaded correctly

 ## Project Structure
-This Projcet include testing requests related to 4 functionalites, each in a separate directory
+This project includes testing requests related to 4 functionalities, each in a separate directory
 * Home Page
 * Accessories Page (as an example of a specific product category)
-* Search Functionaity
+* Search Functionality
 * Register Functionality

 Test Automation Features added to this project:
-* Test Listeners: To prevent the driver from closing the window in case of test faliure to help debugging
+* Test Listeners: To prevent the driver from closing the window in case of test failure to help debug
-* Screenshots for the found bugs
+* Screenshots of the found bugs
-* Handling the test data in separate java class to improve maintainability=
+* Handling the test data in separate Java classes to improve maintainability

 ## Test Excution
 To run the entire test scenario, excute `TestNG.xml` file. or run a single test independently.